mdswyz/ReAtCo/README.md

 ```
 The edited videos are saved in `./edited_videos`.

 **Note:** In the script above, the default setting is the **Resource-friendly ReAtCo Paradigm**, which ensures that ReAtCo can edit videos on a consumer-grade GPU (e.g. RTX 4090/3090).
 More details can be found in the Appendix of our [paper](http://arxiv.org/abs/2412.11710).
-In particular, we set the `window_size=4` as default, which is compatible with RTX 3090/4090 GPU.
+In particular, we set the `window_size=4` as default, which is compatible with RTX 4090/3090 GPU.
 If you have sufficient GPU resources and do not want to use the resource-friendly paradigm, please set `window_size=video_length`.

 ### Citation
-If you find the codes helpful in your research or work, please cite the following paper.
+If you find the codes helpful in your research or work, please cite the following paper:
 ```
 @article{ReAtCo,
   title={Re-Attentional Controllable Video Diffusion Editing},